 Bachelor of Science in Special Education

-The online B.S. in Special Education is specifically designed to meet the needs of individuals who require the flexibility of online program delivery and have a desire to fulfill the vital role of Special Education teacher in the community.
+The Special Education Online Program is designed to meet the needs of students who require the flexibility of online program delivery to achieve their career goals and have a desire to fulfill the vital role of Special Educator in their community.

 University of Georgia online bachelor programs are ranked #5 in the nation by U.S. News & World Report.